Dennis Wilshaw

+Wolverhampton Wanderers F.C. at 1955 with following players, from left standing: Bill Slater, Bill Shorthouse, Bert Williams, Ron Flowers, Eddie Stuart; front row: Johnny Hancocks, Peter Broadbent, Roy Swinbourne, Billy Wright (captain), Dennis Wilshaw and Jimmy Mullen.

 Dennis James Wilshaw (11 March 1926 – 10 May 2004) was an English international footballer.
 A forward, he scored 173 goals in 380 appearances in the Football League, and also scored ten goals in twelve appearances for the England national team (including one goal in the 1954 FIFA World Cup and four goals against Scotland at Wembley).
 He spent 13 years with Wolverhampton Wanderers from 1944 to 1957, where he won the First Division title in 1953–54.
 He spent 1946 to 1948 on loan at Walsall, and ended his career after playing for Stoke City between 1957 and 1961.

 Early and personal life

 Dennis James Wilshaw was born on 11 March 1926 in Stoke-on-Trent, Staffordshire to John Thomas, a light lorry driver, and Daisy (née Mollart).
 He married Mary Chester in 1948.
 After retiring as a player, Wilshaw stayed with Stoke City as a scout and also became a qualified FA coach and sports psychologist.
 He also took up his old career as a schoolteacher and eventually became head of a school in his native Stoke.
 Later he joined the Social and Community Studies department at Crewe and Alsager College of Education.
 He died of a heart attack on 10 May 2004 in Newcastle-under-Lyme, Staffordshire.